 The mechanics, albeit pretty straight-forward (you basically need to navigate different menus to give orders to the crew), are not very easy to master, since in the most dangerous situations you will need to quickly think and decide the best course of action to take and which orders to give first.

 What will your next action be?
 Will you engage combat with the enemy, raise your shields or order to repair the ship’s subsystems?
 Every action will have consequences: raising the shields will protect you but will prevent usage of teleport system (people will die out there); engaging combat will deny enemy attacks, but will let you vulnerable if multiple Klingon vessels are at charge at the same time; rerouting power to propulsion system repairs will give you a chance to flee, but shields will lower down ..

-In the end I must say that playing this game is a lot of fun, and the VR experience is up to the expectations.
-Nonetheless, it’s not a game for everyone: for long sessions there won’t be nothing to do besides navigating in an empty space then, all of the sudden, Klingons will unleash Hell and there will be even too much to do in a very little time span.
+In the end, I must say that playing this game is a lot of fun, and the VR experience is up to the expectations.
+Nonetheless, it’s not a game for everyone: for long sessions, there won’t be nothing to do besides navigating in an empty space then, all of the sudden, Klingons will unleash Hell and there will be even too much to do in a very little time span.
 Sadly, I had no chance to try the multiplayer campaign out, which I believe it must be much more rewarding than the solo one.
-For this reason I decided to give the game an 8: after all, it still is one of the few full-fledged VR games out there, and it deserve some good support.
+For this reason, I decided to give the game an 8: after all, it still is one of the few full-fledged VR games out there, and it deserves some good support.

 Thank you for reading.Follow Us...
 Inspire Us To Get Better...
 Keep The Flame Alive